nodechef/openML_docker_server/README.md

 # openML_docker_server
 Server for OPENML website

-Installation:
+#Installation:

 Clone the repository and simply run
-"docker-compose up" in your terminal.
+**docker-compose up** in your terminal.
 Docker must be running.

+Visit Localhost:300